DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Here's how those statement decomposed:

 - "Those steps will need to be six-feet wide" -> Uncle Joe and his wife Edna are very large people who like to hold hands a lot.
-The steps need to accomodate them without making them uncomfortable
+The steps need to accommodate them without making them uncomfortable
 - "The railing should only be a couple of inches apart." -> He read somewhere that babies can get their heads stuck in railing and die.
 You point out that building codes cover this problem and a lot more.
 Is it okay just to abide by the codes, instead actually having a 2" gap?
 Or is there something else?
 Nope.
 So this item is deleted
 - "Boards ought to be made of that red stuff you see in pictures" -> He wants redwood *stain*, not expensive hardwood.
 He doesn't know what he's talking about, he's never built a deck.
 He likes the redwood stain and wants weather protection for ten years
 - "I don't want to stub my foot on a nail" -> He visited a friend last year who had an old deck and stubbed his foot on a nail.

 Out of all of that, we've got three supplementals.
-One Business Abstract Supplemental: "All entrances must comfortably accomodate two large people side-by-side".
+One Business Abstract Supplemental: "All entrances must comfortably accommodate two large people side-by-side".
 We've got two System Abstract Supplementals: "Structure must be impervious to weather for ten years", and "Use joining technology that doesn't poke out after wear (screws, for example)"

 We have no structure information, although if we had let him, he'd probably start sketching out deck designs on a napkin.
 Then he would be doing the work, we'd just be preparing materials and joining them.
 There are a ton of technology teams that think this is an ideal situation.
 I feel sorry for the people who pay them.